mtang17/flu/README.md

 To reproduce the results from the study:
 1. Modify getFileLocation in “helperfunctions.py” to set the location where data files will be stored and retrieved form.
 2. Run simulations using input files provided in the “inputs” folder.
-The files are named such that all files with ***_VaxX (where *** is a descriptor and X is a number 1-4) correspond to the same parameters.
+The files are named such that all files titled "***_VaxX.txt" (where *** is a descriptor and X is a number 1-4) correspond to the same parameters.
 Allow the previous vaccine simulation to finish before running the next vaccine simulation (about 5 hours per simulation).
 A sample script file “flu.sh” is provided.
 Modify the partition, mail-user, array, and input text file as appropriate.
 3. The output pickle data files can be analyzed using the JupyterNotebook “simulation_results.ipynb”.